Randomized Confidence Bounds for Stochastic Partial Monitoring: Towards a randomized CBP

 where $\hat \delta_{i,j}(t) = \hat \ell_i(t) - \hat \ell_j(t)$ and $c_{i,j}(t) = c_i(t) + c_j(t)$.

-At each round, action pairs $\{i,j\}$ that do not satisfy the elimination criterion of Eq. \ref{eqn:ucb_lcb} correspond to low confidence estimates that are eliminated by \CBP{}.
-Action pairs that satisfy the criterion are added to a set of high confidence pairs, denoted $\mathcal U(t)$.
-The set $\mathcal U(t)$ is then used to compute a sub-space of the probability simplex, denoted $D(t)$, that summarizes the current knowledge of \CBP{} about the outcome distribution $p^\star$.
-Formally, $ D(t) = \{ p \in \Delta_M, (i,j) \in \mathcal U(t), \texttt{sign}(\hat \delta_{i,j}) (L_i-L_j) p > 0 \}. $ The sub-space $D(t)$ gathers constraints based on the signs of the confident estimates, which inform on the relative quality of actions (as explained below Eq. \ref{eq:loss_diff_p_star}).
+At each round, action pairs $\{i,j\}$ that do not satisfy the elimination criteria of Eq. \ref{eqn:ucb_lcb} correspond to low confidence estimates that are eliminated by \CBP{}.
+Action pairs that satisfy the criteria are added to a set of high confidence pairs, denoted $\mathcal U(t)$.
+The set $\mathcal U(t)$ is then used to compute a sub-space of the probability simplex, denoted $D(t)$, that summarizes the current knowledge of \CBP{} about the outcome distribution $p^\star$: $ D(t) = \{ p \in \Delta_M, (i,j) \in \mathcal U(t), \texttt{sign}(\hat \delta_{i,j}) (L_i-L_j) p > 0 \}. $ The sub-space $D(t)$ gathers constraints based on signs of confident estimates, which inform on the relative quality of actions.

 Unfortunately, one cannot empirically estimate the losses $\ell_i$ and $\ell_j$ to compute $\hat \delta_{i,j}(t)$ and $c_{i,j}(t)$.
 Indeed, that would require to estimate the outcome distribution $p^\star$, but the agent never observes the outcomes.
 To address this challenge, \CBP{} exploits a connection between the outcome and feedback distributions.